rakeshkelm/independentInterest/README.md

 # pub
-Ideas - Independent interest and Militia
+Ideas - Independent interest and Militia, Planet

 Check out, Ideas.txt in this folder